asadarafat/topoViewer/README.md

 #### Prerequisite
 - Ensure iTerm installed in MAC client side
 - Ensure the Wireshark is installed in client side.
-- Setup SSH keyless access to ContainerLab host
+- Setup SSH keyless access to ContainerLab host from client side.
 - Download the "ContainerLab Wireshark Client - MAC" app extract and copy the app into /Applications folder